real-n3o/zns/README.md

 ## Why ZNS?

 A global naming system is a necessary component for distributed systems like Zero, where system state resides across multiple parallel systems and is not stored in a single central server or decentralized blockchain.
-Our goal is that modern browsers and projects across the web3 ecosystem will adopt the ZNS protocol to create a more customizable, flexible, and decentralized alternative to modern DNS.
+The goal is that modern browsers and projects across the web3 ecosystem adopt the ZNS protocol to create a more customizable, flexible, and decentralized alternative to modern DNS (with fantastic financial incentives).

 ## Addressing